Deputy Pres congratulates IIT Madras for publishing the science and technology magazine "Shaastra" - ExBulletin

 “I commend IIT-Madras for publishing the science and technology magazine” Shaastra “.
 This is a good initiative, as magazines benefit not only the science world, but also those who want to know about the latest developments in the world of science and innovation, “Naidu tweeted.

-Mahesh Panchagunula, Dean of the Faculty (Alumni and Business Relations, IIT-Delhi) said: India.
-We hope this will encourage the country to embrace technology at all levels. ”
+Mahesh Panchagunula, Dean of the Faculty (Alumni and Business Relations, IIT-Madras) said: India.
+We hope this will encourage the country to embrace technology at all levels.
+PTI GJS NSD

 (This story has not been edited by Devdiscourse staff and is automatically generated from the Syndicate Feed.)